allegrastrippoli/atcs/graphs-mining/README.md

 Analyzing the densest communities found by the DSD and kcore algorithms, it is possible to see that:
 * In both cases, the densest community accounts for about half of the population.
-* Zebras appear to form a very dense community with strong interactions, achieving a high level of coreness.
+* Zebras appear to form very strong interactions, achieving a high level of coreness.

 |                          |     Densest Subgraph Discovery                  |       k-core                                        |
 | ------------------------ | ----------------------------------------------- | --------------------------------------------------- |